DLFMetadataAssessment/DLFMetadataAssessment.github.io/entries/environmentalscan.md

 <h3>ALCTS/LITA Metadata Standards</h3>

-This joint committee has recently drafted ["Principles for Evaluating Metadata Standards"](http://metaware.buzz/2015/10/27/draft-principles-for-evaluating-metadata-standards/), which provides seven principles intended to apply to the "development, maintenance, governance, selection, use, and assessment of metadata standards" by LAM organizations.
+This joint committee has recently drafted ["Principles for Evaluating Metadata Standards"](https://web.archive.org/web/20160303095702/http://metaware.buzz/2015/10/27/draft-principles-for-evaluating-metadata-standards/), which provides seven principles intended to apply to the "development, maintenance, governance, selection, use, and assessment of metadata standards" by LAM organizations.
 The principles recommend metadata standards that meet real-world needs, are open, flexible, and actively maintained, and that support network connections and interoperability.
-A recent committee blog post [summarizes and responds to public comments](http://metaware.buzz/2016/04/18/summary-of-comments-received-on-msc-principles-for-evaluating-metadata-standards/) made on the initial draft, with a subsequent draft expected later this spring.
+A recent committee blog post [summarizes and responds to public comments](https://web.archive.org/web/20160918105442/http://metaware.buzz/2016/04/18/summary-of-comments-received-on-msc-principles-for-evaluating-metadata-standards/) made on the initial draft, with a subsequent draft expected later this spring.
+The [final draft of the "Principles for Evaluating Metadata Standards,"](https://web.archive.org/web/20180915041307/http://metaware.buzz/2016/08/04/principles-for-evaluating-metadata-standards/) which was not evaluated as part of the 2016 Environmental Scan, was added to this page in 2020.

 <a href="#top">Return to top</a>